MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUnassignedNumber.md

 ```

 ### -ExUmAutoAttendantPhoneNumber
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-The phone number of the Exchange UM Auto Attendant to route calls in this range to.
-The Exchange UM Auto Attendant contact must already be set up in order to assign a value to this parameter.

-**Below Content Applies To:** Skype for Business Server 2015

 The phone number of the Exchange Auto Attendant to route calls in this range to.
 The Skype for Business Auto Attendant contact must already be set up in order to assign a value to this parameter.

 ```yaml